aragaoian/adopet-rs/README.md

 # Details

-Behind the scenes, ADOPET uses a **Feature-Weighted Content-Based Filtering** approach.
+Behind the scenes, ADOPET Rs uses a **Feature-Weighted Content-Based Filtering** approach.
 Similarities between users and pets are calculated using the cosine similarity function, which measures how closely the user's profile aligns with each pet's characteristics. </br>

 The user's profile vector is multiplied by a vector of feature weights to emphasize the importance of certain attributes (such as expense range, animal preference, and housing size).
 Additionally, features with lower-bound limits undergo a value adjustment process.
 This allows the system to, for example, recommend a more affordable pet even if the user initially selected a higher expense range, thus increasing the chances of successful adoption.

+The recommender system was tested using 50 synthetic user profiles and 200 synthetic animal profiles.
+We obtained a mean precision of `0.615` and a mean recall of `0.613`, indicating that the number of false positives and false negatives is nearly balanced.

+Further evaluations and optimization techniques will be applied, with a particular focus on improving recall.
+The goal is to ensure that as many relevant recommendations as possible are presented to the user, even at the cost of including some less relevant ones.

 # Built With
 - [**NumPy**](https://numpy.org/doc/) - Fundamental package for numerical computing with support for arrays, matrices, and mathematical operations.